-Larry Thorne or Lauri Törni, was a war hero who fought under three different flags.
-Starting in his homeland Finland, doing some time in Nazi-Germany SS Division and finally getting killed in Laos as a member of US Army Special Forces.
+Larry Thorne (born Lauri Törni) was a war hero who fought under three different flags.
+Starting in his homeland Finland, doing some time in Nazi-Germany SS Division, and finally got killed in Laos as a US Army Special Forces member.

 The Nazi era

 Unfortunately for Lauri Törni, his homeland eventually fell to the communists in 1944.
-But instead of surrendering, he joined up with the Nazi German SS so he could continue his fight against the Soviets.
+But instead of surrendering, he joined up with the Nazi German SS to continue his fight against the Soviets.

 He received additional training in Nazi Germany and then looked forward to returning to the battlefield.

 But then Germany fell, too, and the Finn-turned-Waffen SS officer was arrested by the British, according to War History Online.
 Not that being put into a prison camp would stop him either.

 “In the last stages of the war, he surrendered to the British and eventually returned to Finland after escaping a British POW camp,” the account at War History Online reads.